1887

 Richard Henry Pratt requests to be sent two crusts vaccine viruses in order to vaccinate new students.

 Richard Henry Pratt requests authority to return George Hill and Flora Well Known to Custer, Montana before their terms of enrollment expire.
-Pratt makes this request due to a job offer from the Unitarian Board which is setting up a school on the Crow Agency for the two students.
+Pratt makes this request due to a job offer to the students from the Unitarian Board which is setting up a school on the Crow Agency.

-General J. F. B. Marshall urges the departure of Flora Well Known and George Hill in order for them to be employed as teachers in the Crow School according to Richard Henry Pratt.
+Pratt telegraphs that General J. F. B. Marshall urges that Flora Well Known and George Hill depart soon so that they can be employed as teachers in the Crow School.

 Richard Henry Pratt forwards the descriptive statement of pupils transported to the Carlisle Indian School from Odanah, Wisconsin and Laguna, New Mexico in January 1887.